 EV Charging At Next

 We will be charging 20p/Kwh for charging electric vehicles at all NEXT locations.
-The charge will be introduced from Monday 6th November 2023.
+This charge was introduced from Monday 6th November 2023.

 What you need to do